Description

 - Center pin = Connect to Vcc (3.3-5V)

-- ‘S’ pin = Connect to digital input pin on uC.
+- ‘S’ pin = Connect to digital input pin on MCU

 The kit also includes an IR emitter / transmitter LED.
-This can be handy if you want to try using the uC to replace the IR remote control by controlling the IR directly.
+This can be handy if you want to try using the MCU to replace the IR remote control by controlling the IR directly.

 The LED works like any LED, except the output is in the invisible IR range.
-If using the IR LED with a uC, be sure to limit the current to about 20mA by using about a 180 ohm current limiting resistor to avoid damage to the uC.
+If using the IR LED with an MCU, be sure to limit the current to about 20mA by using about a 180 ohm current limiting resistor to avoid damage to the MCU assuming the MCU can support 20mA on its output pins.
 The IR LED itself can handle up to about 50mA.
-Click on the pic to to see the product page for more information on this LED.

 OUR EVALUATION RESULTS: